njbergam/njbergam.github.io/_teaching/actuary.md

 location: ""
 ---

-Here are notes summarizing the major concepts in the Society Financial Mathematics exam, one of the major exams for certification as an actuary.
+Here are notes summarizing the major concepts in the Society Financial Mathematics exam, one of the main exams for gaining certification as an actuary.

 <a href="exam_fm.pdf">[Exam FM study notes]</a>